timmcginley/Agile/Projects/README.md

 # Projects

 This year we will explore how to grow a building.
 You are not expected to 'really' grow a building, we want you to explore the idea to see where it goes.
-This year we have 3 options plus a wildcar option for how you can explore this.
+The initial hard work is to develop your own understanding of how to grow a building, then to develop a consensus on what this means, the best way is to try and explain it as a group.
+Thererfore, this year we have 3 options plus a wildcard option for how you to explain to future building designers how to grow a building.

 1. As a [Game]
 2. As a Computational (Parametric) [Design System]